Preprocessing to Reduce the Search Space: Antler Structures for Feedback Vertex Set: Finding and reducing feedback vertex cuts

+When a FVC~$(C,F)$ has multiple trees in its forest~$G[F]$, it becomes harder to detect; even when we have a coloring in which all of~$F$ receives one color and all of~$N_G(F)$ receives another.
+The reason for this is that it is a priori unclear which trees should be combined to form the forest; this is precisely the difficulty underlying the hardness proof of \cref{thm:1antler:w1hard}.
+But when a FVC is simple via \cref{condition:common:neighbor}, the common neighbor~$u$ acts as an anchor point of the trees which facilitates the process of assembling the forest~$F$ out of a suitable collection of trees.
+The polynomial-time dynamic program for the 0-1 knapsack problem will play a role here.

-The algorithm we will present can identify a reducible FVC when it is also simple.
-First we show that such a FVC always exists when the graph contains a single-tree reducible FVS.
+Based on these ideas, we will present an algorithm that can identify a reducible FVC when it is also simple.
+First we show that such a FVC always exists when the graph contains a single-tree reducible FVC.